-"The survival of my own ideas may not be as important as a condition I might create for others' ideas to be realized"
+The survival of my own ideas may not be as important as a condition I might create for others' ideas to be realized.

-- Mel Chin
+-Mel Chin

-This is an activity guide to the Fundred Project, an ongoing collective art project to call attention to the danger of childhood lead poisoning and remind us that every child's future has value.
+This is a collection of activities to the Fundred Project, an ongoing collective art project to call attention to the danger of childhood lead poisoning and remind us that every child's future has value.

 Artists use a wide range of materials, formats, subjects, sounds, and images to express themselves.
-This Classroom Unit Lesson Overview includes several visual arts activities that you can adapt to your local community and use to examine lead poisoning, from increasing awareness to advocating for environmental and social change.
+This Lesson Plan includes several visual arts activities that you can adapt to your local community and use to examine lead poisoning, from increasing awareness to advocating for environmental and social change.
 Videos are incorporated in each lesson to engage visual learners in grades K-12, with supplemental articles for more advanced students.